 Credit Risk.
 Credit risk is the risk that the counterparty fails to make the required payments or otherwise comply with the terms of the swap agreement.
 WSF is exposed to credit risk in the amount of the derivative instrument's fair value.
 When the fair value of any derivative instrument has a positive market value, then WSF is exposed to the actual risk that the counterparty will not fulfill its obligation.
-To mitigate credit risk, WSF monitors the credit ratings of the counterparties.
-At June 30, 2021, credit ratings of the state's counterparty were as follows:
+To mitigate credit risk, WSF monitors the credit ratings of the state's counterparty were as follows:

-Counterparty Moody's Standard & Poor's Fitch
+Counterparty Standard Moody's & Poor's Fite

 Bank of America Merrill Lynch

 International Limited - A+ AA

-Tax Abatements
+Note 14 Tax Abatements